jagg18/unspervised-clustering/README.md

 1. **Cluster Analysis**: Countries were grouped into two clusters based on their socio-economic and health data.
 2. **Aid Distribution**: A strategy was developed to allocate funds based on cluster needs, prioritizing countries with higher socio-economic challenges.

+## Requirements

+- Python 3.x
+- Required Python libraries: See [requirements.txt](requirements.txt) for a full list.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.